-In October Taiwan's legislature passed an amendment to the Employment Service Act, which eases a significant burden on the country’s migrant workers.
+In October Taiwan's legislature passed an amendment to the Employment Service Act, which eases a significant burden on migrants working there.
 The following article was published in the November-December 2016 issue of NewsNotes.

-The Ministry of Labor in Taiwan estimates that some 14,000 migrant workers will benefit from a new law which cancels the requirement for migrant workers to exit Taiwan after working for three years.
+The Ministry of Labor in Taiwan, Province of China, estimates that some 14,000 migrant workers will benefit from a new law which cancels the requirement for migrant workers to exit Taiwan after working for three years.
 Previously, migrant workers were required to exit the island every three years for at least one day before being rehired for another three years.

 Maryknoll Father Joyalito “Joy” Tajonera, who ministers to the migrant community in Taiwan said the new Taiwan Labor law will save foreign migrant workers from paying exorbitant brokers fees, which range from $3,000 to $7,000.